SEPA Credit Transfer (SCT)

 A real IBAN identifies a bank account at a specific licensed institution; the account holds a balance, can receive and send payments, and is registered in the institution's core ledger.
 A virtual IBAN identifies a sub-account or beneficiary reference within a master account at the institution.
 Funds received against a virtual IBAN are credited to the master account and reconciled to the virtual IBAN's owner via the issuer's ledger.

 Virtual IBANs are the workhorse of modern fintech.
-They allow a partner to issue thousands of branded EU IBANs to end users — each a unique identifier that the customer can share with payers — while the underlying funds sit in the partner's safeguarded master account.
+They allow a partner to issue thousands of branded IBANs to end users — each a unique identifier that the customer can share with payers — while the underlying funds sit in the partner's safeguarded master account.
 The customer experience is that of a real IBAN; the operational architecture is much simpler.
-Codego's white-label IBAN platform issues virtual IBANs on demand through API.
+A dedicated IBAN, by contrast, maps one-to-one to a segregated balance at the issuer — each account is independently registered in clearing directories, carries its own balance, and is not sub-ledgered beneath a master.
+Both virtual and dedicated IBANs can be issued programmatically via API.

 Standard euro credit transfer — settlement in one business day.
 The default for most B2B and recurring payments.